kashodiya/my-open-webui/README.md

 # my-open-webui
-Install your own instance of Open WebUI for personal use
+Install your own instance of Open WebUI for personal use along with a simple but effective and powerful workbench to do explore GenAI.

 ## Assumptions and pre-requisites
 - You are using Windows machine
 - You have access to an AWS account
+- You are using us-east-1 region

 ## Design principles
 - Keep cost lowest
 - KISS - Keep it simple, stupid
 - Scale, performance and security are not primary focus.
-Primary focus is to get things done quickly
+Primary focus is to get things done quickly.

-## What you will be installed?
+## What will be installed?
 - An EC2 will be created and following softwares will be installed in it:
     - Open WebUI
     - Portainer (Web based Docker management)